-How much does it cost to live as a student in Australia in 2023?
+How much does living as a student in Australia cost in 2023?
 Well, official figures put the cost at anywhere between $14k and $35k per year.
-This means that a part-time job is necessary for the average person in Australia taking university or TAFE courses.
+This means that a part-time job is necessary for the average person in Australia to take university or TAFE* courses.
 Without thousands of dollars in the bank, it’s the only viable way to make ends meet.

 Is It Hard To Get A Part-Time Job In Australia?

 Fortunately, the answer to that question is no, especially when you know where to look.
-If you have good communication skills and don’t mind rolling your sleeves up and working hard, there are plenty of opportunities waiting for you out there.
-As such, there’s no reason why you can’t - with a little planning - find the work you need to support your TAFE or uni study relatively easily.
+If you have good communication skills and don’t mind rolling your sleeves up and working hard, plenty of opportunities are waiting for you out there.
+As such, there’s no reason why you can’t - with a bit of planning - find the work you need to support your TAFE* or uni study relatively easily.

 So, Let’s Look At How To Find A Part-Time Job In Australia

 Ok, so there are a ton of ways you can look for part-time work in Australia, and we’ll start by looking at one of the most commonly used methods…

 - Social Media - while it might be great for sharing pictures and catching up on the latest fashion trends, it’s also a rather rich source of opportunities for part-time job seekers.
 If you have an idea about who you’d like to work for, check out their social media profiles.